HR-Alex/Redbus-Data-Scrapping-with-Selenium-Dynamic-Filtering-using-Streamlit/README.md

 # Redbus Data Scraping with Selenium & Dynamic Filtering using Streamlit

 This project aims to revolutionize the transportation industry by providing a comprehensive solution for collecting, analyzing, and visualizing bus travel data.
-By utilizing Selenium for web scraping, this project automates the extraction of detailed information from Redbus, including bus routes, schedules, prices, and seat availability.
-By streamlining data collection and providing powerful tools for data-driven decision-making, this project can significantly improve operational efficiency and strategic planning in the transportation industry.
+Through the use of Selenium for web scraping, this project automates the extraction of detailed information from Redbus, including bus routes, schedules, prices, and seat availability.
+By streamlining data collection and offering powerful data-driven tools, the project enables improved operational efficiency and strategic decision-making in the transportation sector.

 ## Table of content

 - [Usage](#usage)